TheOsceola - FSU men's basketball explodes in second half to outlast Virginia Tech

 And over that same stretch, the Seminoles went on a 14-0 run to turn a seven-point deficit into a seven-point lead.

 While VT got off to a slow start from outside the arc, the Hokies grew into the game and found their footing from the perimeter after the opening few minutes.
-After a 1 for 6 start from three, the Hokies made _
+After a 1 for 6 start from three, the Hokies made 10 of their final 17 threes to finish 11 of 23 (47.8%) from outside the arc.

+FSU struggled from outside the arc (3 of 15) but made up for it with 11 offensive rebounds, 42 points in the paint and 41 bench points.

 For the second straight time in Tallahassee, VT guards Sean Pedulla and Hunter Cattoor killed the Seminoles.
 The pair, who hit a combined 15 threes the last time these teams played here, combined for 45 points (26 from Pedulla and 19 from Cattoor) and were a combined 8 of 12 from three-point range.